ataraxao/cwa/introduction.md

 Two principles matter:

 - First, the CWA is drafted to be **governance-only** and **at-will**.
 There are no enforceable performance duties, no “services owed,” and no requirement to remain in the relationship.
 Either party can trigger termination at any time.
 - Second, the liquidity cadence plus continuous vesting is an **anti-entrapment feature**.
-The Partner COO’s wealth is not deferred to an end-state event.
+The Recipient Party’s wealth is not deferred to an end-state event.
 It is periodically realizable into a **sovereign account**, which can function as a personal safety buffer.

 However, the honest limit is that coercion is not primarily a contractual problem; it is a human behavior problem.
 Any real implementation should incorporate practical safeguards such as **independent counsel**, **cooling-off periods**, **administrator independence standards**, and explicit **anti-duress representations**.